RutOf/Apex-Spoofer/README.md

 There are many free spoofing methods (even permanent ones) google will be your best friend.

-### Can't find anything ?
+### Can't find anything?

 > Then try making a KVM with GPU integration [Use search function ↗)

-### Will this unban my account ?
+### Will this unban my account?

 > No, there is no UNBAN TOOL so stop looking for one.
-Just follow steps explained make a new account and enjoy.
+Just follow the steps explained make a new account and enjoy.

 <h2 align="center"> Copyright © 2021 - 2022